KasarLabs/bitcoin-da/README.md

     bitcoin-cli -regtest -generate 150
     ```

-**Note**: These steps are primarily for manual testing.
-Automated tests will handle these operations for you.
+**Note**: These steps are for both manual and automatic testing.
+For both cases you will still need to start `bitcoind` separately.
+Additionally, automated tests will only handle some `bitcoin-cli` operations such as `loadwallet` and setting the `test` label for the wallet in use.

 ## Building the Library